smartdevicelink/sdl_evolution/proposals/NNNN-Dynamic-App-List-Sorting.md

 }
 ```

-By changing the parameters of  `apphmitype_sorting_list` and `priority` created by each OEM in the policy table, they can display the SDL app icon according to each OEM's intended order.
+By changing the parameters of  `apphmitype_sorting_list` and `priority` created by each OEM in the policy table, OEMs can display the SDL app icon according to each OEM's intended order.

 <b>2.
 Clarification of icon display sequence</b><br>
 Currently, there is no sequence provided that demonstrates how the icon is displayed.
 Figure 1 shows the sequence in which the process of this proposal is added to the existing sequence from the program code of SDL Core.